oneTRANSPORT/android-one-transport-sdk/extras/documentation/index.md

 if you would prefer to inject those into adapter views.

 <!-- ## [Dougal---a oneM2M SDK](dougal.html)
-oneTransport is based on an implementation of the oneM2M standard called Dougal.
+oneTRANSPORT is based on an implementation of the oneM2M standard called Dougal.
 Lower level routines to access individual containers and content instances are available here. -->